|

 | |

-Bachelor’s degree from an accredited institution in Urban Planning, Public Administration, Geographic Information System (GIS), Construction Management, Technology, Architecture, Environment, Civil Engineering or a closely related field and five (5) years of directly related experience to include three (3) years in a supervisory role.
-In lieu of the degree requirements additional relevant experience may be substituted on a year for year basis.
+Bachelor’s degree from an accredited institution in Urban Planning, Public Administration, Geographic Information System (GIS), Construction Management, Technology Sustainability, Architecture, Environmental Law or Natural Sciences, Chemistry, Civil Engineering or a closely related field.

 Building Safety